How does it feel like to have dreams?

 During this challenging time, I was fortunate to receive help from my uncle.
 His support was invaluable, especially when I needed to focus on my studies.
 His assistance allowed me to balance caregiving duties with school commitments.

-When I entered the 12th grade of high school, I had the opportunity to apply for SNMPTN 2017.
-I chose Civil Engineering at UNEJ (Universitas Jember) as my first choice, and Mechanical Engineering as my second choice.
-I was confident in my chances, considering my grades and knowing several alumni from my high school who had been accepted into those programs.
-However, a few months later, I faced the bitter reality of failing SNMPTN 2017.
-It was a heartbreaking moment, but I still had a chance with SBMPTN 2017.
+When I reached 12th grade, I had the chance to apply for SNMPTN 2017.
+I chose Civil Engineering at Universitas Jember (UNEJ) as my first choice, and Mechanical Engineering as my second.
+Based on my grades and knowing some alumni from my school who had been accepted into those programs, I felt pretty confident.

 Part 4: University and Beyond